 On an average the body can lose one quart of water in one hour of exercise.
 This of course will vary as the intensity and duration of exercise varies.
 Another variable is air temperature.
 The warmer it is outside the more the body will try to cool itself by perspiring.
 If there is not enough water in the body it will not be able to cool itself and will lead to a state of dehydration.
-If you continue to lose water one of three, heat illness related, conditions are likely to occur.
+If an individual continues to lose water one of three conditions related to heat illness are likely to occur.
 These three conditions in order of seriousness are heat stroke, heat exhaustion and heat cramps.
-With heat stroke the bodies temperature can elevate as high as 105° and the person may have hot dry skin.
-A person who is sweating profusely but maintains a normal body temperature is likely suffering from heat exhaustion.
+With heat stroke the bodies temperature can elevate as high as 105° and the individual may have hot dry skin.
+An individual who is sweating profusely but maintains a normal body temperature is likely suffering from heat exhaustion.
 They may also appear pale and have a weak, rapid pulse.
 Heat cramps are usually dominant in active muscles such as the abdominals and calves.

-During the summer I have seen heat exhaustion and dehydration too many times and in several of these cases the person didn't even realize what they were suffering from.
-With dehydration being the first symptom we encounter when our bodies are lacking water we should focus on prevention.
+With dehydration being the first symptom we encounter in the lack of water saga we should focus on prevention.
 If we prevent dehydration then we prevent any other heat related illness from occurring.
 Without the appropriate water levels in our body we will lack energy, have muscle fatigue and even loss of coordination.
-It seems to me that the most common complaint I hear after a fun filled day outside is lack of energy and tired, sore muscles.
+It seems to me that the most common complaint I hear from sailors after a day on the water is lack of energy and tired, sore, and fatigued muscles.
 Water anyone!
-Performance in any activity even if it is just day to day activities is affected when the body loses as little as 2% of body weight due to dehydration.
+Performance is affected when the body loses as little as 2% of body weight due to dehydration.
 If you only pick up a drink when you are thirsty you are never in a state of hydration.
 When the body signals thirst it has already entered a dehydrated state.
 It is important to have a continuous flow of fluid through the body all day long.
-When exercising or playing most forget that you need to consume fluids even during your activity.
-After all, this is when the body is working hardest to cool itself and protect itself therefore using the most of every bit of water it has.
+When exercising most forget that you need to consume fluids even during exercise.
+After all this is when the body is working hardest to cool itself and protect itself therefore using the most of every bit of water it has.
 The best way to detect where you and dehydration stand with each other is in the color of your urine.
 When your urine is a dark gold to brown color you are at war and dehydration has won.
 When your urine is a pale yellow you are starting to take over and when it is clear you can celebrate a well-deserved victory.
-A few things to keep in mind are that if you are taking any kind of vitamins or medications they will change the color in various ways most commonly turning urine a fluorescent yellow color.
+A few things to keep in mind are that if you are taking any kind of supplements they will darken the color of your urine for a few hours after consumption.
+Also vitamins will change the color in various ways most commonly turning urine a fluorescent yellow color.